kyletolle/talks/dbs_and_devs/index.md

 Can speed up lookups, but

-requires extra space on disk and
+require extra space on disk and

-slows down writes
+slow down writes
 ___
 Can make looking up a user by their email fast.
 Every change to a users email means updating the index.